 The most obvious misuse of the Burrito would be if you’re riding solo.
 Using it in this scenario is the same as throwing it away, since there is no one nearby whose draft you can disable.

-But there are many, many other ways the Burrito can be used poorly – ways which can mess up your race much more than a solo deployment would!
+But there are other ways the Burrito can be used poorly – ways which can mess up your race much more than a solo deployment would!

 Suicide by Burrito

-One common mistake we’ve seen repeatedly in Crit City races happens when you are sitting toward the middle or back of the pack and deploy the Burrito on a difficult section.
-Remember, this disables the draft for all riders within 2.5m, including riders ahead of you.
-This can easily cause a gap to form 1-2 bikes ahead of you (since those riders have lost the draft), while the stronger riders near the front of the group are still enjoying a draft and ride away from your draftless pack!
+One common mistake we’ve seen repeatedly happens when you are sitting toward the middle or back of the pack and deploy the Burrito on a difficult section.
+Remember, this disables the draft for all riders within 2.5m, including riders ahead of you and yourself.
+This can easily cause a gap to form 1-2 bikes ahead of you, while the stronger riders near the front of the group are still enjoying a draft and ride away from your draftless pack!

-It’s important to remember that the Burrito hurts everyone around you – and that includes your teammates.
+It’s important to remember that the Burrito hurts everyone around you – and that includes yourself and your teammates.
 Don’t be “that guy” who activates a Burrito next to a struggling team member!

-I had this happen in the ZRL Season 2 playoffs just a couple weeks ago.
+I had this happen in the ZRL Season 2 playoffs.
 “B. Owens” was riding for a separate DIRT team, so technically not on my ZRL team – but we DIRT generally try to help each other out.
-He activated the Burrito during the first and fastest sprint of the race, as the strongest riders in the pack where pushing off the front.
+He activated the Burrito during the first and fastest sprint of the race, as the strongest riders in the pack were pushing off the front.
 It caused a gap to open, and I had to burn a match to avoid getting dropped.
 Note: this is a good example of “Suicide by Burrito” as well.
 Watch it below – I’ve cued the video to just a few seconds before the Burrito is dropped:

 If you’re in a Cat & Mouse (Handicap) race and still riding with just your category, deploying the Burrito is seen as bad form, since it hurts the team you’re working with.